gclssvglx/analytics-robot/README.md

 ## Ensure your chromedriver is installed/up to date/has executable permission
-- Update to the latest version of Google Chrome
+- Update to the latest version of Google Chrome.
+- Note your version of Google Chrome by clicking the Menu in the top right of Chrome, then clicking Help > About Chrome
-- Download the version of `chromedriver` relevant to your version of Google Chrome from https://googlechromelabs.github.io/chrome-for-testing/ - you'll want the `mac-arm64` if you're on an M1 Mac. **Make sure you have downloaded `chromedriver` and not `chrome` ! (see screenshot)**
+- Download the version of `chromedriver` relevant to your version of Google Chrome from https://googlechromelabs.github.io/chrome-for-testing/ - you'll want the `mac-arm64` version if you're on an M1 Mac. **Make sure you have downloaded `chromedriver` and not `chrome` ! (see screenshot)**

 ![chromedriver](https://github.com/AshGDS/analytics-robot/assets/8880610/ab28421b-9ad1-499d-aefd-146b742bfc96)

+- Copy the relevant chromedriver URL from the table, and open it in a new tab so that the download process begins.
-- Extract the `.zip` file.
+- Once download, extract the `.zip` file by double clicking it.
-- Move `chromedriver` to `/usr/local/bin`, e.g. by doing `cp /Users/[YOUR.NAME]/Downloads/chrome-mac-arm64/chromedriver /usr/local/bin/chromedriver`
+- Move the `chromedriver` file to `/usr/local/bin`.
+You can do this by doing `cp /Users/[YOUR.NAME]/Downloads/chrome-mac-arm64/chromedriver /usr/local/bin/chromedriver`
-- Change directory to `/usr/local/bin`
+- Change directory to `/usr/local/bin` in your terminal
 - Run `chmod +x chromedriver` to make chromedriver executable
 - Run `sudo xattr -r -d com.apple.quarantine chromedriver` to remove Apple's security quarantine from the file
-- Restart your terminal, and to test it is working, run `chromedriver -v`
+- Restart your terminal, and to test chromedriver is working, run `chromedriver -v`

 ### Running the application